kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Implementation

-The contribution process will be implemented by extending the use of GitHub issue labels along with a GitHub project to curate the list of issues available for contribution and track their progress towards completion.
-Labels will be used to drive the movement of the issue through the stages of the process.
-This will move the issue between lanes of the GitHub project.
+The contribution process will be implemented by extending the use of GitHub issue labels and the addition of a GitHub project to curate the list of contribution-ready issues and track their progress towards completion.
+GitHub labels and events will be used to drive the movement of the issue between the lanes of the GitHub project, which map to the stages of the contribution process.

-The first lane in the GitHub project will be the list of issues available for contribution.
-This is the entry point for a user interested in contributing.
+The first lane in the GitHub project will be the list of contribution-ready issues.
+This is the entry point for a user interested in contributing to identify something that the maintainers would accept a change for.

-After a user comments that they would like to work on an issue, it will be moved to the implementation lane.
-The maintainers and other users will be able to see what is currently being worked on by the community.
+Once a pull request is open for an issue in the contribution ready list, it will be moved to the Implementation lane.
+The maintainers and other users or contributors can see what is currently being worked on by the community.
+It also indicates that the contibution is ready for an initial review by the maintainers to assert that it meets the acceptance criteria.
+The maintainers will perform an initial review within [TBD] days.

+Once the initial review is confirmed to be complete, the issue can be labeled as ready for review.
+This will move it to the 'Ready for Review' lane.
+These issues will be prioritized, selected, and labeled for review on a [TBD] basis.
+Labeling an issue as ready for review will move it to the 'Under Review' lane of the GitHub project.
+This lane will provide visibility to the community for what the maintainers are currently working on.

+After the review process is completed and a pull request is merged, the issue will be closed and moved to the 'Done' lane.
+This will provide the community with a list of successful contributions.

 ## Managing the existing backlog